-After treatment can be a very confusing time—for the past couple months you’ve been working a rigorous drug and alcohol treatment plan at ABT.
-You have been helped in planning your days carefully and thoughtfully but now you are left to your own devises.
+After treatment can be a very confusing time—for the past couple of months, you’ve been working on a rigorous drug and alcohol treatment plan at ABT.
+You have been helped in planning your days carefully and thoughtfully, but now you are left to your own devices.
 What now?
 Think about the things that you need in your life to succeed.
-You have learned many techniques in treatment on how to cope with life on life’s terms outside of treatment, apply it!
+You have learned many techniques in treatment on how to cope with life on life’s terms outside of treatment.
+Apply it!

-You were taught relapse prevention skills on how to avoid and deal with triggers, how to manage your emotions without the use of drugs and alcohol, and how addiction is in fact a disease.
-You now know all of these great skills, but without someone there to help you plan your day, how are you going to maintain your sobriety?
-Take what you have learned, get to a 12-Step meeting and watch your life change before your eyes.
+You were taught relapse prevention skills on how to avoid and deal with triggers, how to manage your emotions without the use of drugs and alcohol, and how addiction is, in fact, a disease.
+You now know all of these great skills, but without someone there to help you plan your day, how will you maintain your sobriety?
+Take what you have learned, get to a 12-Step meeting, and watch your life change before your eyes.
 You will never find a place with more honesty, bravery, and support than in a 12-Step meeting.

 12-Step meetings will allow you to fellowship with others and meet great influences, provide you with an outlet other than drugs and alcohol when times get tough, and meetings will remind you that you are not fighting this fight alone.
 A meeting is a great place for all individuals who are recovering and have recovered.
-It is a comfortable place where you will listen to others share their experience, strength, and hope on how they have long lasting sobriety.
-Meetings are the best place to make new friends and most rewarding place you can be while trying to maintain your sobriety.
+It is a comfortable place where you will listen to others share their experience, strength, and hope on how they have long-lasting sobriety.
+Meetings are the best place to make new friends and the most rewarding place you can be while maintaining your sobriety.

 1. Influences & Getting Involved in the Sober Community